 - Source: Tracking the source of candidates offers you an opportunity to locate niche markets, eliminate inappropriate sources, and focus on the top talent for your open position.
 Remember that all candidate sources are not created equally.
 Technical boards offer vastly different applicants than those focused on marketing skill sets or executive experience.
 Fine tune source data over time and create source groupings that directly respond to the unique position you are trying to fill.
 As we discussed earlier, referrals by employees or other insiders help you reduce recruiting costs, increase retention rates, and reduce time from posting to onboarding.

 - Time: Sliced and diced several ways, the measurement of time is important.
+There are two specific metrics here commonly used in the industry - time to hire (TTH) and time to fill (TTF).
 The time between posting, candidate review, interview, and offer is essential for measuring the efficiency of your methods, your ATS, and your HR or recruiting staff.
 From the candidate side, data on the length of time between the application and decision gives you a picture of the candidate journey--and why top talent may be flocking to, or avoiding, your company job postings.
 For employers, the allotment of resources depends on the time from posting to onboarding.
 The overall time to fill from the identification of a position to a productive, onboarded worker is important to work team development and project management.

 - Quality of hire: While a seemingly subjective metric, quality of hire is measurable in several ways.
 Performance, retention, skill sets, satisfaction, and achievement to goal are quantifiable.
 We talked previously about cultural fit and its importance in building a productive, diverse workforce.
 While it is true that some facets of performance and cultural fit are subjective, some effort taken to develop ranking criteria reduces the likelihood of bias and pays off.
 As well, time to productivity should be aligned to position, to avoid apples and oranges comparisons on ramp-up time.
 Standardized, company-wide indicators go a long way to opening up this elusive metric for real value.